ebzimny01/gd-recruit-extension/memory-bank/activeContext.md

 ## Latest Developments

+### UI Enhancement: Refresh Button Relocation (2025-06-25) ✅

+**Completed Task**: Moved the "Refresh Recruit Data" button from the Dashboard tab to the Recruits tab for improved user experience and logical placement.

+**Implementation Details**:

+- **Button Relocation**: Moved from Dashboard tab action buttons to the Recruits tab pagination controls section
+- **Strategic Placement**: Positioned between "Results per page" dropdown and recruitment summary section
+- **UI Optimization**:
+  - Renamed button from "Refresh Recruit Data" to the more concise "Refresh Data"
+  - Added descriptive tooltip: "Refresh current recruit data from the recruiting page"
+  - Applied compact styling with new "compact-btn" CSS class
+- **Code Architecture**:
+  - Preserved button ID and JavaScript event handlers for functional consistency
+  - Created new "refresh-button-control" container with proper flexbox alignment
+  - Added appropriate styling for seamless integration in the pagination controls

+**Technical Impact**:

+- Maintained all existing functionality while improving logical UI placement
+- Enhanced user workflow by placing the refresh action closer to the data it affects
+- Optimized screen real estate by integrating into existing control panel
+- Ensured responsive design and accessibility compliance

+**Status**: Successfully implemented and tested with no functional regression.

 ### Dashboard Recruitment Summary Implementation (2025-06-25) ✅

 **Completed Task**: Added recruitment summary section to the dashboard tab placed next to the "Last Updated" stat card.